-Business Expansion (AQA GCSE Business)
+Business Expansion (AQA GCSE Business): Revision Note

-Reasons why Businesses Grow
+Reasons why businesses grow

-Many firms start small and go on to grow into large companies or even multi-national corporations (Amazon started in a garage)
+- Many firms start small and go on to grow into large companies or even multi-national corporations (Amazon started in a garage)

-E.g. A sole trader looking to grow may seek a partner, while a private limited company may pursue flotation to become a public limited company
+- Growth can involve a business changing its form of legal ownership - E.g. A sole trader looking to grow may seek a partner, while a private limited company may pursue flotation to become a public limited company

-Reasons why Businesses grow
+Reasons why businesses grow

 |